-Moreover, there was an increase in income tax deductions and exemptions between their introduction in the early 1980s, and the early 2000s.
+Moreover, there was a significant increase in income tax deductions and exemptions from the 1980s to the early 2000s.
 Deductions of Japanese income tax mainly comprise casualty losses, medical expenses, social insurance premiums, life insurance premiums, fire and other casualty insurance premiums, earthquake insurance premiums, and donations.
-Exemptions comprise those for widows or widowers, working students, the disabled, dependents, spouses, special exemption for spouses, and basic exemption.8 In the 1980s and 1990s, the deductions and exemptions increased and new types of deductions and exemptions were created to lessen income tax liabilities.
-Specifically, the 1989 reduction in income tax was aimed at compensating for the increased indirect tax burden through creation of the 1989 consumption tax.
-During the fundamental tax reforms in 1987 and 1989, almost all deductions and exemptions that existed at the time-including basic exemption and exemption for spouses, dependents, and the disabled-were enlarged, and several exemptions-including those for the young (aged 16-22) and the elderly, and special exemption for spouses-were created.
-In addition, because the 1995 tax reform also enlarged tax exemptions, in the 1980s and the 1990s taxable income-defined as income after withholding deductions and exemptions, or tax base-greatly reduced.
-Although it seems that the reduction in income tax deductions and exemptions lessens the progressivity of the income tax schedule, thus far few researchers have addressed this relationship.
+Exemptions comprise those for widows or widowers, working students, the disabled, dependents, spouses, special exemption for spouses, and basic exemption.
+In the 1980s and 1990s, the existing deductions and exemptions enlarged and new types of deductions and exemptions were created to lessen income tax liabilities.
+During the fundamental tax reforms in 1987 and 1989, almost all deductions and exemptions that existed at the time-including basic exemption and exemptions for spouses, dependents, and the disabled-widened, and several exemptions-including those for the young (aged 16-22) and the elderly, and special exemption for spouses-were created.
+In addition, because the 1995 tax reform also raised tax exemptions, in the 1980s and the 1990s taxable income-defined as income after withholding deductions and exemptions, or tax base-greatly reduced.
+Key income tax deductions and exemptions are listed in Table 1.
+It demonstrates that the tax exemptions have widened from the first half of the 1980s to the late 1990s.
+In contrast, as shown in the table, the tax exemptions have tended to shrink from the early 2000s.
+This policy change reflected the tax reforms in this period, which were intended to mitigate women's disincentives to work and raise more income tax revenue by widening the tax base.